inqlik/inqlik.github.io/_posts/2014-01-25-dynamic-number-formatting-in-chart-expressions.markdown

 works good both in application and after `Send to Excel`.
 Checked on QV11 SR4 and SR5.

-So for now we search/replaced all Num() to Money() in our variables file.
+So for now we search/replaced all Num() to Money() in our variables files.
 Kind of happy end.
 But is it right to do such tricks?

 So, our pros: